agentmodels/agentmodels.org/chapters/3b-mdp-gridworld.md

 ### Noisy transitions vs. Noisy agents

 It's important to distinguish noise in the transition function from the softmax noise in the agent's selection of actions.
-Noise in the transition function is a representation of randomness in the world.
-This is easiest to think about in casino games and other games of chance [^noise].
-In playing a casino game any agent will need to model the randomness in the game.
+Noise (or "stochasticity") in the transition function is a representation of randomness in the world.
+This is easiest to think about in games of chance[^noise].
+In a game of chance (e.g. slot machines or poker) rational agents will take into account the randomness in the game.
 By contrast, softmax noise is a property of an agent.
 For example, we can vary the behavior of otherwise identical agents by varying their parameter $$\alpha$$.

-Unlike transition noise, softmax noise will have less influence on the agent's planning for the Hiking Problem.
+Unlike transition noise, softmax noise has little influence on the agent's planning for the Hiking Problem.
 Since it's so bad to fall down the hill, the softmax agent will rarely do so even if they take the short route.
-The softmax agent is like a lazy person who takes mildy inefficient routes but "pulls themself together" when stakes are high.
+The softmax agent is like a person who takes inefficient routes when stakes are low but "pulls themself together" when stakes are high.

 [^noise]: An agent's world model might treat a complex set of deterministic rules as random.
 In this sense, agents will vary in whether they represent an MDP as stochastic or not.
 We won't consider that case in this tutorial.

 >**Exercise:** Use the codebox below to explore different levels of softmax noise.
 Find a setting of `utilityTable` and `alpha` such that the agent goes to West and East equally often and nearly always takes the most direct route to both East and West.
 Included below is code for simulating many trajectories and returning the trajectory length.
 You can extend this code to measure whether the route taken by the agent is direct or not.
-(Note that while the softmax agent here is able to "backtrack" or return to its previous location, in later Gridworld examples we rule out backtracking as a possible action).
+(Note that while the softmax agent here is able to "backtrack" or return to its previous location, in later Gridworld examples we disalllow backtracking as a possible action).

 ~~~~
 // parameters for world